 The Tinnitus Research Initiative launches its TRI Academy online seminar series.
-The first seminar will be on September 15, 2021, 12:00 - 13:00 CEST and will be organised every third Wednesday of the month.
+The third season of the seminar series will will be launch soon and will be organised every third Wednesday of the month.
 Each seminar contains of two approximately 20-minute presentations that covers different topics related to tinnitus inclduing definition, risk factors and prevalence, tinnitus mechanisms, treatment options, evidence-based and alternative medicine, e-health and Big Data, and more.

 More information: Seminars

 The Noise Begins is an app created to promote understanding and provide escape and relief from tinnitus through story, neuroscience, sound and music.
-In collaboration with Lab CLINT created by actor and writer Dominic Gately from his own lived experience of the condition, it's available now at the App Store and is coming soon to Google Play for Android.
+In collaboration with Lab CLINT created by actor and writer Dominic Gately from his own lived experience of the condition, it's available now at the App Store.